 Go to your teachers.
 Consult a classmate for advice.
-At MEK, we also offer solutions that have assisted many students over the years during their academic struggles, such as High School Honors Courses, which prepares one for rigorous math and science courses, or our School Support Tutoring, which helps to boost performance in the classroom.
+At MEK, we also offer solutions that have assisted many students over the years during their academic struggles, such as High School Honors Courses, which prepares one for rigorous math and science courses.

 One final bonus tip from our upperclassmen: